Many-body localization and the area law in two dimensions: Discussion

-The methodology put forward in this work can be applied straightforwardly to other systems such as those subject to a quasi-periodic instead of a random potential, which are currently in the experimental focus.
-Future investigation could point out similarities and possibly differences of many-body localization in varying dimensions, e.g., the transport behavior and the perspective of MBL in 2d for the imminent age of noisy intermediate-scale quantum computing \cite{Preskill2018quantumcomputingin,Kshetrimayum2021}.
+Future investigations could point out similarities and possibly differences of many-body localization in varying dimensions, e.g., the transport behavior and the perspective of MBL in two dimensions for the imminent age of noisy intermediate-scale quantum computing \cite{Preskill2018quantumcomputingin,Kshetrimayum2021}.
 Finally, if two dimensions are not enough to suppress the presence of a many-body localized regime, it begs the question: Is there a finite dimensionality $d_c$ at which MBL indeed will be unstable?